javierburongarcia/resume/README.md

 resume
 ======

-This is my resume information in YAML
+Hi, this is my resume information written in YAML so I can separate content from presentation.